ngoldbaum/RunNotebook/README.md

 ## Known issues

 These extensions use a version of the 'full' HTML output from the nbconvert HTML output.
 This includes the full notebook CSS which will probably conflict with your documentation theme.
-There are some monkeypatches to reduce the impact of the notebook style sheet on the document, but it is like that The monkeypatching is fragile.
+There are some monkeypatches to reduce the impact of the notebook CSS on the document, but it is like that the monkeypatching is fragile.

 Images are embedded directly in the document HTML, just as they are in an IPython notebook.
-This can create a large search index since string representations of images are embedded in the search index.
+This can easily create multi-megabytes pages that some web browsers have trouble with.